lblazecki/nodejs-apns-secure/README.md

 Using the module is very simple:

-### 1) Create new object with certificates
+### 1) Create new object with certificates (mandatory) and passphrase (optionally)

 ```
 var certData = "-----BEGIN CERTIFICATE...END CERTIFICATE-----";
 var keyData =  "-----BEGIN RSAPRIVATE KEY...END RSA PRIVATE KEY-----";
 var objectCert = {
     certData : certData,
-    keyData : keyData
+    keyData : keyData,
+    passphrase : "passphrase"
 };
 var sender = new (require('./index')).SenderApns(objectCert, true);
 ```

-Enter certificate in “certData” and private key in “keyData”.
+Enter certificate in “certData”, private key in “keyData” and “passphrase” if it was set while creating certificates.
 If using development mode use “false” as second argument.

 ### 2) Create notifications and tokens